-L-229.
+L-228.
 CRANKCASE OVERPRESSURE PROTECTION DEVICE

-If the crankcase overpressure protection device trips on a diesel engine so equipped, the engine can be restarted only 1 time.
+If the crankcase overpressure protection device trips on a locomotive so equipped, the engine can be restarted only 1 time.
 Before restarting the locomotive, it must be known that the cooling water level is normal and the engine has not experienced a crankcase explosion.

-L-230.
-PROTECTION AND SAFETY DEVICES
+L-229 PROTECTION AND SAFETY DEVICES

-Except in the case of an emergency and only when properly authorized, locomotive and engine protection devices and locomotive safety control devices must not be nullified.

-Blocking of the independent brake handle in quick release or bail position on the controlling locomotive or any other locomotives in the engine consist with hoses coupled is prohibited.

-Engine run, generator field and control and fuel pump switches on trailing locomotives in a locomotive consist must be in open or off position.

-When diesel locomotives are picked up as trailing locomotives on line-of-road, after connecting MU cable, Engineers must see that control and fuel pump switch is left in "OFF" position.

-Locomotive high voltage cabinets are not to be opened except by Mechanical Department personnel or qualified persons in the performance of their duties.

-When locomotives equipped with annunciator panels (generally located inside of the electrical cabinet, to indicate malfunctions of equipment or systems on a locomotive) experience a failure, the annunciator lights should not be reset.
+- (a) Except in the case of an emergency and only when properly authorized by the Mechanical Operations Center (MOC), locomotive and engine protection devices and locomotive safety control devices must not be nullified. - (b) Blocking of the independent brake handle in quick release or bail position on the controlling locomotive or any other locomotives in the engine consist with hoses coupled is prohibited. - (c) Engine run, generator field and control and fuel pump switches on trailing locomotives in a locomotive consist must be in open or off position. - (d) When locomotives are picked up as trailing locomotives on line-of-road, after connecting MU cable, Engineers must see that control and fuel pump switch is left in "OFF" position. - (e) When locomotives equipped with annunciator panels (generally located inside of the electrical cabinet, to indicate malfunctions of equipment or systems on a locomotive) experience a failure, the annunciator lights should not be reset.
 Resetting the annunciator will not correct or reset the fault.